farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 It's helpful to conceptualize your pricing tiers by what players will have to do to earn that amount of money.
 For example, your basic 1 money tier may be a purse of gold pieces in a high fantasy game that would be a simple quest reward.
 By contrast, making 10 money would require doing lots of favors for a kingdom or acquiring an extremely valuable treasure.

+# Narrative Gear Extra | Extras

+A Charge RPG Extra to make the gear you have matter

+\- By Groov

+---

+Narrative Gear is an extra that lets a character use their equipment to get a bonus die when making an `action roll`, or avoid the worst of a `consequence`.

+## Gear Rule

+Gear is a mechanic that lets you bring a number of pieces of equipment into a scene to have a mechanical and narrative impact.

+When you leave your home base or equipment stash, you decide your `loadout` and have a number of significant items based on which you choose.
+If you want a `normal loadout`, you can declare up to 4 items; with a `heavy loadout`, you have up to 8, though characters with a heavy load are slower and stand out in a crowd.

+Declaring Gear

+You don't decide what items are in your `loadout` before you leave.
+Instead, you `declare` you have an item on the fly as long as it makes narrative sense based on your `details`.
+When you do so, you may also spend 1 `momentum` and choose for that item to be `assisting gear` or `defensive gear` to gain the mechanical benefit listed below.
+Once declared, write down the gear on your character sheet.
+You still have the item, if it isn't lost or consumed, but it gives no more mechanical benefit.

+You may still push yourself or be assisted when you `declare` gear.

+`Assisting gear` may include a particularly nasty knife, a local map, or anything else that might help in a specific situation.
+When you declare you have `assisting gear`, you either make an `action roll` with `+1d6`, or choose to increase your `effect rating`.

+`Defensive gear` represents defensive preparation the character may have done, such as wearing reinforced armor or carrying a shield.
+When you declare you have `defensive gear` you reduce `stress` taken by the number of `loadout` “slots” you’re willing to use for this item.
+You may only get this benefit once if you have a `normal loadout`, or twice if you have a `heavy loadout`.

+> #### Example
+>
+> _Jaden's character Oza, a goblin thief, is looking to scale a wall into a noble's estate.
+To help get over, they declare they have a grappling hook, spending 1 charge of momentum and adding +1d6 to their action roll.
+Jaden marks that they have a grappling hook on their sheet, so if they need it in the future, they can pull it out again (though they won't get the +1d6 bonus).
+After landing on the other side of the wall, Oza finds themselves face to face with a patiently waiting mercenary, who stabs them in the chest.
+Instead of taking two stress, Jaden declares that Oza was wearing a reinforced plate just in case, marking off another momentum and two more gear slots on their loadout._

+> ## GM Notes
+>
+> If your game has more of a focus on equipment, you may want to allow the mechanical benefit when you declare an item to be free, but keep in mind this will make characters a good deal more powerful.
+Alternatively, you can decrease the `loadout` to 3 and 6 respectively, giving the players a tough decision to make when they want their gear in the spotlight.
+>
+> As GM, don't forget you can always reflavor mechanics for your game.
+Maybe instead of gear, this represents remaining magic or battery power.

+## Credits

+- This system is adapted from Blades in the Dark by Groov for use with Charge RPG

+> ## Recap
+>
+> - Pick a `normal loadout` (4 slots) or a `heavy loadout` (8 slots)
+> - `Declare` gear, and spend 1 `momentum` for `assisting gear` or `defensive gear`
+> - `Assisting gear` adds `+1d6` or improved `effect rating` on an `action roll`
+> - `Defensive gear` prevents `stress equal` to the slots of gear used.
+You can only do this once with a `normal loadout`, or twice with a `heavy loadout`
+> - **Gear always provides narrative freedom**

 # Making a Compelling Campaign | Preparing the Game

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/7b529142ada0e29c88323c82eec6c3ab.png)](https://pixabay.com/photos/fantasy-landscape-mountains-rock-6328992/)